fhiso/basic-concepts/basic-concepts.md

 Subtags](http://www.iana.org/assignments/language-subtag-registry)].
 {/}

-*Language tags* *should* contain a script subtag per §2.2.3 of &#x5B;[RFC 5646](https://tools.ietf.org/html/rfc5646)] when the *string* has been transliterated from the script in which it originally appeared.

-{.example}  The works of Andalusian historian <span dir="rtl">صاعد الأندلسي</span> (Ṣā‘id al-Andalusī) are primarily written in Arabic, his native language.
-In a *citation layer* pertaining to the original work, the original Arabic form of his name *should* be tagged `ar`, while the Latin transliteration *should* be tagged `ar-Latn`.
-A *layered citation* *should* be used when citing a translation of al-Andalusī's work, and al-Andalusī's name would normally only appearing in the *citation layer* pertaining to the original.
-If the particular translation used was the English translation by Sema‘an I. Salem and Alok Kumar, the names of these translators *should* be tagged `en`, the code of English, even though the first translator is a Lebanese man with an Arabic name.
-This is because these are the forms of their names the translators chose to use when writing in English.

-{.note} There is difference between this and §4.1 of &#x5B;[RFC 5646](https://tools.ietf.org/html/rfc5646)] which says a *language tag* *should not* include a script subtag when the script is the default script for the language, as defined by a `Suppress-Script` field in [IANA Lang Subtags].
-If a source is written in an unorthodox script, there may be a need to transliterate back to the conventional script.
-Such cases are expected to be rare.
-When such a case arises, this standard recommends the use of a script subtag on the transliteration, while &#x5B;[RFC 5646](https://tools.ietf.org/html/rfc5646)] recommends against one because the transliteration is to the default script.
-Both are recommendations rather than requirements, meaning that after careful consideration they may be ignored in particular circumstances.

 A *conformant* application *may* convert any *language tag* into its canonical form, as defined by §4.5 of &#x5B;[RFC 5646](https://tools.ietf.org/html/rfc5646)] or an equivalent section of